 The National Research Council (NRC), the National Science Teachers Association, the American Association for the Advancement of Science, and Achieve have completed a two-step process to develop the Next Generation Science Standards.

-Step One: Getting the Science Right The National Research Council (NRC), the staff arm of the National Academy of Sciences, began by developing the Framework for K–12 Science Education.
+Step One: Getting the Science Right The NRC, the staff arm of the National Academy of Sciences, began by developing the Framework for K–12 Science Education.
 The Framework was a critical first step because it is grounded in the most current research on science and science learning and identified the science all K–12 students should know.
 To undertake this effort, the NRC convened a committee of 18 individuals who are nationally and internationally known in their respective fields.
 The committee was composed of practicing scientists, including two Nobel laureates, cognitive scientists, science education researchers, and science education standards and policy experts.
 In addition, the NRC used four design teams to develop the Framework.
 These design teams, in physical science, life science, earth/space science, and engineering, developed the framework for their respective disciplinary area.
 A public draft was released in July of 2010.
 The NRC reviewed comments and considered all feedback prior to releasing the final Framework on July 19, 2011.
 Read more about the Framework online here.